isomerpages/moe-sshideasfestival/_about-us/Festival Committee.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">[SUTD] Assoc Prof Alastair Gornall</div>
-<div class="isomer-card-description">Alastair Gornall is Associate Professor of History and Religion and Associate
+<div class="isomer-card-description">Alastair is Associate Professor of History and Religion and Associate
 Head in the Humanities, Arts and Social Sciences at SUTD.
 He gained his PhD in Asian Studies from the University of Cambridge in 2013.
 He has published many articles and a book, Rewriting Buddhism (UCL, 2020).</div>